jyrkioraskari/IFCtoLBD/IFCtoLBD_NodeJS/README.md

 # IFCtoLBD Node.js Example

 This package shows how to call the IFCtoLBD Java converter from Node.js.
-It loads the IFCtoLBD and dependency JAR files from `java_libraries/`, starts a JVM through `java-bridge`, converts an IFC file, and prints the RDF model subjects.
+The `IFCtoLBD.js` wrapper loads the IFCtoLBD and dependency JAR files from `java_libraries/`, starts a JVM through `java-bridge`, converts IFC files, and exposes small JavaScript helper methods.

 ## Requirements